I Due Sud Restaurant

 Still, comes to mind: authentic products locally produced and carefully selected.
 A likely long standing cooperation with local farmers and winegrowers.
 A meeting of love between two regions: South of Switzerland and South of Italy, Ticino and Calabria, the skills of the audacious son and the family recipes of his grand mother.
 I Due Sud.
 The two Souths.

-This obsessive quest for quality and authenticity is shared by Simone, the Sommelier.
-A world champion picked up for you the best of the crops.
+This obsessive quest for quality and authenticity is shared by Simone.
+A Swiss champion picked up for you the best of the crops.
 Local wines produced by gifted enthusiasts rightfully dominate his selection.
 When in Lugano, drink what the Luganese drink.
 May be not.
 Your travel begins.
 Swiss wines allow their Italian and Spanish neighbours to tempt you.
 Celebrated French “grands crus” illuminate from their fame a few pages of the wine book.